-KPI achievements should be submitted according to the project work plan and will be reviewed by EIT Community in terms of completeness and compliance.
-Templates for the KPI reporting can be downloaded from grant management system.
+KPI achievements should be submitted according to the project work plan and will be reviewed by EIT Urban Mobility in terms of completeness and compliance.
+Templates for the KPI reporting can be downloaded from PLAZA (PLAZA/Current Activities/General information).